Paying for residential care

 How much will I have to pay for care?

 Care home fees will vary depending on the area that you live in, the individual care home itself, plus your own personal financial circumstances.
 Costs average around £600 a week for a care home place and over £800 a week for a place in a nursing home.
 You can use this cost of care and eligibility in England tool to get an estimate for care costs in your area.

 Your local council must calculate the cost of your care and how much you have to contribute from your resources.
 This figure must be realistic and allow you to access an appropriate local care home.

-You will be expected to pay towards the cost from all your eligible income is taken into account in your means-test, you must be left with an income of £24.90 per week.
+You will be expected to pay towards the cost from all your eligible income, however you must be left with £24.90 per week.
 This is known as your Personal Expenses Allowance.

-If you have a significant health care need the NHS may contribute towards the cost of your care.
+If your needs are primarily health-based the NHS may contribute towards the cost of your care.
 If you’re eligible for NHS continuing healthcare, your care home placement will be free.

 NHS continuing healthcare